Bounce Back-Loan Scheme (BBLS)

 - It will attract more eco-friendly tenants which is the biggest benefit you can avail as a landlord because 42% of tenants consider eco-friendliness while choosing a new property.

-Issuing of Vouchers will start from early in the November 2020 and are valid from 3 months from the date of issue or until 31 March 2021 (whichever is earlier).
+Issuing of Vouchers started from November 2020 and were valid from 3 months from the date of issue or until 31 March 2021.

 To know more about "Green homes grant scheme", click here.